 For to be subject to laws, is to be to be subject to the commonwealth, that is to the sovereign representative, that is to himself; which is not subjection, but freedom from the laws.
-Which error, because it setteth the laws above the sovereign, setteth also a Judge above him, and a Power to punish him; which is to make a new sovereign; and again for the same reason a third, to punish the second; and so continually without end, to the confusion, and dissolution of the commonwealth.7
+Which error, because it setteth the laws above the sovereign, setteth also a Judge above him, and a Power to punish him; which is to make a new sovereign; and again for the same reason a third, to punish the second; and so continually without end, to the confusion, and dissolution of the commonwealth.
+6

-Legal positivists have tended to follow Hobbes in this up until the middle of the twentieth century.
-(Or they agreed at least so far as logic of the matter was concerned; I am not sure whether John Austin agreed with Hobbes on the undesirability of subjecting the sovereign to law if a way could be found to do it.)
+Legal positivists have tended to follow Hobbes in this up until the middle of the twentieth century.7 (Or they agreed at least so far as the logic of the matter was concerned; I am not sure whether John Austin agreed with Hobbes on the undesirability of subjecting the sovereign to law if a way could be found to do it.)

 But if there is no over-arching sovereign in IL, then the Hobbesian problem doesn't arise.
 IL does not rest on the existence of "an uncommanded commander."
 There is no constituted agency at the international level whose subjection to law would generate the sort of paradoxes or regresses that Hobbes was talking about.
-IL gives us an array of institutions and processes, some of them jurisgenerative, some of them adjudicative, many of them administrative; they are relatively independent of one another, for all their interconnections; and they interact with one another in a complex net of horizontal relationships, rather than in the pyramidal structure that the Hobbesian picture envisages.
+IL gives us an array of institutions and processes, some of them jurisgenerative, some of them adjudicative, many of them administrative; they are relatively independent of one another for all their interconnections; and they interact with one another in a complex net of horizontal relationships, rather than in the pyramidal structure that the Hobbesian picture envisages.

-And actually it is arguable that the Hobbesian problem doesn't even arise at the national level, given a more complex picture of what sovereigns are like internally.
-Even at the time Hobbes wrote, his opponents were toying with the idea of multiplication of institutions to solve the difficulty.
-The emergence of modern constitutionalism and the doctrine of the separation of powers chipped away at Hobbes's paradoxes particularly when the American example gave the lie to Hobbes's claim that a divide polity could not stand.
-Dicey essayed a reconciliation of the ROL and British parliamentary sovereignty based effectively on the separation of powers between Parliament and the judiciary and the subjection of the executive to parliamentary control.
-And in the mid-twentieth century, H.L.A.
-Hart put paid finally to the sovereign-based conception by showing that even a
+And actually it is arguable that the Hobbesian problem doesn't even arise at the national level, given a more complex picture of what national sovereigns are like internally.
+Even at the time Hobbes wrote, his opponents were toying with the idea of the multiplication of institutions to solve the difficulty.
+The emergence of modern constitutionalism and the separation of powers chipped away at Hobbes's paradoxes, particularly once the American example gave the lie to Hobbes's claim that a divided